tomjoht/tomjoht.github.io/_posts/2016/11/2016-11-23-new-podcast-write-the-docs-community.md

 The most difficult part was modifying the HTML from the original theme to exclude all the layouts that we didn't need, because we didn't have the right image assets and lacked more content.

 The heart of any podcast site is the media RSS feed.
 You can see this feed at [http://podcast.writethedocs.org/itunes.rss](http://podcast.writethedocs.org/itunes.rss).
-The RSS feed is how you syndicate your site across different channels, such as [iTunes](https://itunes.apple.com/us/podcast/write-the-docs-podcast/id1178393510) and [Stitcher](http://www.stitcher.com/podcast/write-the-docs-podcast].
+The RSS feed is how you syndicate your site across different channels, such as [iTunes](https://itunes.apple.com/us/podcast/write-the-docs-podcast/id1178393510) and [Stitcher](http://www.stitcher.com/podcast/write-the-docs-podcast).

 The template for the media RSS feed is [here](https://github.com/writethedocspodcast/writethedocspodcast.github.io/blob/master/itunes.rss).
 In some places, the template gets values stored in the _config.yml file.

-The template also loops through the latest posts ({% raw %}{% for ep in site.categories.podcasts %}{% endraw %}) that have `podcasts` as a category and inserts values from the frontmatter in those posts into the template.
+The template also loops through the latest posts that have `podcasts` as a category and inserts values from the frontmatter in those posts into the template.
 You can see the [frontmatter for the post here](https://github.com/writethedocspodcast/writethedocspodcast.github.io/blob/master/_posts/2016-11-19-episode-1-this-week-in-tech-comm.md).

+## Subscribe

 Enough of the technical details.
 I encourage you to subscribe in some form or another -- whether iTunes, Stitcher, Pocketcast, Youtube, RSS, Email, or some other method.
 We hope to publish regular podcasts here, with at least a monthly cadence, if not more frequent.

 Let us know if you have any topic requests or feedback.